-If EventBufferControl = LockStep and the MG receives a new EventsDescriptor it will check the FIFO EventBuffer and take the following actions:
+If EventBufferControl equals LockStep and the MG receives a new EventsDescriptor it will check the FIFO EventBuffer and take the following actions:

-1. If the EventBuffer is empty, the MG waits for detection of events based on the new EventsDescriptor.

-2. If the EventBuffer is non-empty, the MG processes the FIFO queue starting with the first event:

-a) If the event in the queue is in the events listed in the new EventsDescriptor, the default action of the MG is to send a Notify command to the MGC and remove the event from the EventBuffer.
-Any other action is for further study.
+- 1. If the EventBuffer is empty, the MG waits for detection of events based on the new EventsDescriptor. - 2.
+If the EventBuffer is non-empty, the MG processes the FIFO queue starting with the first event: - a) If the event in the queue is in the events listed in the new EventsDescriptor, the MG acts on the event and removes the event from the EventBuffer.
 The time stamp of the Notify shall be the time the event was actually detected.
 The MG then waits for a new EventsDescriptor.
-While waiting for a new EventsDescriptor, any events matching the EventsBufferDescriptor will be placed in the EventBuffer and the event processing will repeat from step 1.

-b) If the event is not in the new EventsDescriptor, the MG SHALL discard the event and repeat from step 1.
+While waiting for a new EventsDescriptor, any events detected that appear in the EventsBufferDescriptor will be placed in the EventBuffer.
+When a new EventsDescriptor is received, the event processing will repeat from step 1. - b) If the event is not in the new EventsDescriptor, the MG SHALL discard the event and repeat from step 1.